Last Updated on February 12, 2024 by Louise Carter

 What Are the Other Symptoms of Depression?

 Depression has many symptoms other than an unhappy mood.
-You may not have previously identified these as symptoms of a condition.
-That’s because they can be difficult to distinguish from day to day experiences.
+You may not have identified these as symptoms of a condition because they can be difficult to distinguish from day-to-day experiences.

-- Suicidal ideation, the medical term for thinking of and fantasizing about suicide
+- Suicidal ideation involves thinking and fantasizing about suicide.

-- Feeling like you have no energy to do even basic tasks
+- Feeling like you have no energy to do basic tasks.

-- A feeling of anxiety: restlessness, agitation, and worrying
+- A feeling of anxiety, including restlessness, agitation, and worry.

-- Changes in appetite: either eating more or less than you usually would
+- Changes in appetite, including eating more or less than usual.

-- Moving, even speaking slower than you usually would
+- Moving, including speaking slower than you usually would.

-You may also notice social symptoms.
-These include doing worse at work or school or avoiding contact with others.
-You might also neglect your hobbies and interests and have a difficult home life.
-However, depression varies in severity.
+You may notice social symptoms, like doing worse at work or school or avoiding contact with others.
+You may neglect hobbies and interests and have a difficult home life.

-So, depression—or more accurately, diurnal mood variation—might cause you to cry when you wake up.
-But it’s not the only cause.
+So, depression—or diurnal mood variation—can cause you to cry when you wake up.

 What Else Could Cause Crying in the Morning for No Reason?